akshara-ramesh/Q-Optimizer/README.md

 ### Team Members
 - Member 1: [Akshara R] - [NSS College Of Engineering, Palakkad]
-- Member 2: [Uthara Menon] - [NSS College Of Engineering, Palakkade]
+- Member 2: [Uthara Menon] - [NSS College Of Engineering, Palakkad]

 ### Hosted Project Link
 [https://heroic-chimera-745ca4.netlify.app/]

 ### Project Description
-[AI-assisted smart queue management system that replaces physical lines in college canteens, offices, and libraries with a digital token system.
-It provides real-time queue position, wait time estimation, urgent priority handling, and dynamic queue control.]
+AI-assisted smart queue management system that replaces physical lines in college canteens, offices, and libraries with a digital token system.
+It provides real-time queue position, wait time estimation, urgent priority handling, and dynamic queue control.

 ### The Problem statement
-[In institutions such as colleges, long and unorganized queues are common in places like canteens, libraries, labs, and administrative offices.
+In institutions such as colleges, long and unorganized queues are common in places like canteens, libraries, labs, and administrative offices.
 People are required to stand in line without knowing their actual waiting time.
 This leads to wasted time, overcrowding during peak hours, and inefficient service management.
-Additionally, staff members lack real-time visibility into queue load and peak periods, making crowd control difficult.]
+Additionally, staff members lack real-time visibility into queue load and peak periods, making crowd control difficult.

 ### The Solution
-[We built a real-time digital token system that converts physical queues into virtual queues.
+We built a real-time digital token system that converts physical queues into virtual queues.
 Students can join remotely and track their position and estimated wait time, while admins can manage tokens, approve urgent requests, mark missed turns, and temporarily close queues.
-The system also learns average service time dynamically to improve ETA accuracy.]
+The system also learns average service time dynamically to improve ETA accuracy.

 ---